Multi-agent Policy Optimization with Approximatively Synchronous Advantage Estimation: Experiments

-In our experiment settings, only ally units are considered to be MARL agents.
-The environment is set to be partially observable and each agent has a sight range, which is set to be a circular area around the agent.
-Only specific attributes of units in sight range are observable.
-These attributes include distance, relative $x$ coordinate, relative $y$ coordinate, health and shield.
-Agents can also observe the terrain features surrounding them.
-And in addition, the last actions of ally units are accessable for all agents.
-The global state including information about all units on the map and it's only available in centralized training.
-The action space is discrete and consists of 4 moving directions, $k$ attack actions where $k$ is the number of the enemy units in map, stop and none-operation.
-The SMAC environment provides both sparse reward and shaped reward settings, we only consider the shaped reward situation where reward are much denser.

-In ASAE, we use COMA advantage as counter-factual advantage to calculate the approximatively synchronous advantage.
-We adopted the CTED architecture and the structure of actors and critic in our methods is the same to other policy based MARL methods, such as COMA.
-The centralized critic is used to predict the joint $Q$ value function of reorganized samples.
-The state value is calculated with the average $Q$ values of these reorganized samples, which avoids interactive simulations.
-The number of sample $m$ is set to be 50 and the clip range is 0.1.

-We compare our method with baseline algorithms including IQL\citep{IQL}, VDN, QMIX and COMA.
-In these baselines, only COMA is policy based and most similar to our method.
-For all algorithms, good samples are added to replay buffer in initializing stage for early policy training.
-And all algorithms are trained for 3 million time-steps.
-The training batch-size is set to be 32 and discount factor is 0.99.
-The learning rates for critic and actors are both 0.0005.
+\textbf{Training Settings.} We compare our method with baseline algorithms including IQL \citep{IQL}, VDN \citep{VDN}, QMIX \citep{QMIX} and COMA.
+In these baselines, only COMA is policy based but suffers from the asynchronous estimation.
+For (super) hard tasks such as $2c\_vs\_64zg$ and $MMM2$, good samples are added to replay buffer in initializing stage for early policy training.
+Each algorithm is trained for 3 million time steps.
+The training batch-size is 32 and the discount factor is 0.99.
+The learning rates for critic and actors are both 0.001.